MolBIFFM/diana/README.md

     }
 ]
 ```
 A list of accepted interaction type annotations.
-The default setting is `[]`, corresponding to accepting any annotation.
+The default setting is `[]`, corresponding to any annotation.

 ```json
 [